 By subscribing to the Edge Enabler Server, the Edge Application Server can receive notifications from the Edge Enabler Server.

-Editor's Note: When events can be subscribed to (e.g. changes to the availability of the Edge Enabler Server or Edge Enabler Clients, etc.) are FFS.

 The solution assumes that the Edge Application Server is responsible for deciding when to initiate the subscription to the Edge Enabler Server.

-NOTE: The trigger condition for subscription is based on application service logic, and is out of scope of this specification.
+NOTE: The trigger conditions for creating a subscription are based on application service logic and are out of scope of this specification.
+The possible trigger conditions for notifications are to be specified in the normative phase (e.g. changes to the availability of the Edge Enabler Server or Edge Enabler Clients, etc.).

-The signalling flow for an Edge Application Server subscribe operation is illustrated in figure 7.12.1.4-1.
+The signalling flow for an Edge Application Server subscribe operation is illustrated in Figure 7.12.1.5-1.